respawn-app/FlowMVI/docs/quickstart.md

 The discussion above warrants another note.

-!> Because plugins are optional, you can do weird things with them.
-The library has validations in place to make sure you handle intents, but it's possible to create a store like this:
-`val store = store(Loading) { }`.
-This is a store that does **literally nothing**.
-If you forget to install a plugin, it will never be run.

 ### Step 6: Create, inject and provide dependencies

 You'll likely want to provide some dependencies for the store to use and to create additional functions instead of just